Orthognathic (Jaw) Surgery

 How much does orthognathic surgery cost?

 Many of the patients we see require jaw surgery as a necessary part of their medical treatment.
 As a result, the cost of treatment is typically covered by their medical insurance.
 If an individual does not have health insurance or is receiving a cosmetic procedure, the price of jaw surgery will depend on the particulars of the treatment plan.
-Depending on the complexity of the case, the number of areas treated (upper jaw, lower jaw, or both), and the technique used, jaw surgery can cost anywhere from a few thousand dollars to $40,000 or more.
+Depending on the complexity of the case, the number of areas treated (upper jaw, lower jaw, or both), and the technique used, jaw surgery can cost on average about $20,000.
 During your initial consultation, Dr. Payne will discuss the details of the operation with you, including the expected cost, and our medical team will go over how much of this estimate you will likely be responsible for.
 Every medical insurance plan is different, and we encourage you to speak with your agent about your benefits regarding jaw surgery coverage.

 We understand that you may have numerous questions about jaw surgery.
 Our friendly and knowledgeable medical team can provide answers and help you schedule a consultation, simply call us today for more information.